Here are some frequently asked questions about meeting Wellcome Trust Open Access & COAF requirements at Oxford:

 What kind of papers are covered by the WT Open access policy?
 Does it also include monographs and book chapters?

 Since 2006, the Trust’s open access policy has required that all original, peer-reviewed research papers funded in whole or in part by the Trust be made available via the Europe PubMed Central repository as soon as possible, and in any event within six months of the date of publication.
 (Note the WT’s block grant does not cover open access charges for commissioned (invited) reviews or conference proceedings, or other costs such as page and colour charges.)
+The policy also applies to Wellcome Trust Centres.

 The Wellcome Trust policy was extended in October 2014 to include all scholarly monographs and book chapters written by its grant-holders as part of their Trust-funded research.
 For more information see their guidance Ensuring compliance for monographs and book chapters.